Image description

 Use an enzyme cleaner to remove odor and help prevent repeat accidents.
 Vinegar alone is usually not enough, and ammonia-based cleaners can be confusing because they smell like urine to dogs.

-Optional DIY cleaner (shared by Dr. Marty Greer, DVM, on the Laura and Marty Show podcast): mix 1 small bottle of peroxide, 1 small box of baking soda, and 2 tablespoons of Dawn dish soap.
+Optional DIY cleaner (shared by Dr. Marty Greer, DVM, on the Laura and Marty Show podcast): mix 1 small bottle of peroxide, 1 small box of baking soda, and 2 tablespoons of unscented plain Dawn dish soap (vets like plain Dawn specifically).
 Use it right away, as it should not be stored in a container.
-Avoid the eyes if using it for de-skunking, and rinse thoroughly, since dish soap can be difficult to fully wash out.
+Avoid the eyes if using it for de-skunking the body, and rinse thoroughly, since dish soap can be difficult to fully wash out but cuts grease very effectively.

 Potty Training Expectations

-Shih Tzu typically require about a year of consistent effort with potty training, along with careful use of space and management rules to prevent setbacks.
+Shih Tzu typically require consistent effort with potty training, along with careful use of space and management rules to prevent setbacks.
+Some are better than others, some prefer indoors, especially in bad weather.
 If you prefer a lower-maintenance option, an older dog over 2 to 3 years of age may be a better fit.